unparalleled-js/docs-1/connectors/wrike/search-project-action.md

     <tr>
       <td>Custom field list</td>
       <td>
-        Select a custom field to open the corresponding input field.
+        Select a custom field to open the corresponding input fields.
 This will be blank by default.
       </td>
     </tr>
     <tr>